ScribeMD/slack-templates/README.md

 - Install the app to your workspace, and copy the provided OAuth access token.
 - Create a GitHub secret to store the bot token.
 - Invite your bot to the desired channel.
-- Secondary-click on the channel, and select "Copy link."
+- Secondary-click on the channel, and select “Copy link.”
 - Create a GitHub secret to store the final portion of the path.
 The channel ID is neither the name of the channel nor the URL.